 Unusual Options Activity Insight: iShares MSCI EAFE ETF

-iShares MSCI EAFE ETF (NYSE:EFA) shares experienced unusual options activity on Friday.
-The stock price moved up to $79.2 following the option alert.
+Shares of iShares MSCI EAFE ETF (NYSE:EFA) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $80.02.

 - Sentiment: BULLISH